justinchoi001/LESA-Tests/LESA/baseline/customers/LESA - Customers - P1 Support.markdown

 1. Open a new browser window.
 1. Paste the URL in the URL field.
 1. Assert that the full ticket displays without signing a second time.
+1. Click Back to Previous Page
+1. Assert only one ticket was created.